Skip to main content

 The best program for auctions is whichever one you already have points in.
 But if you're collecting across several programs and want the most to actually bid on, the honest ranking by volume is Marriott first (it dwarfs everyone), then Delta and Hilton in the middle, with United the leaner trophy-lot play.
 Catalog depth shifts month to month, so check what's live rather than trusting a fixed order.

-Before you bid, it's worth learning to check an auction's cents-per-point so you know what a fair price looks like.
 Then start by browsing categories you care about on PointAuctions.com, you might find something you didn't know existed.
 You can see what's live right now on the auctions page, or what past lots actually cleared at in the closed-auction archive.